19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (B) if that portion exceeds such maximum amount as the Minister may determine, by the transfer of that maximum amount to that person’s accounts in the Fund in such manner as the member may specify in the memorandum, and by the payment of the excess to that person; or

-(iii) if, at the time the Board is satisfied that the memorandum is duly executed, each of the member and that person is a citizen or permanent resident of Singapore, and a certification under subsection (1C) has been issued in respect of that person and remains in force —
+(iii) if, at the time the Board is satisfied that the memorandum is duly executed, the member and that person are citizens or permanent residents of Singapore, and a certification under subsection (1C) has been issued in respect of that person and remains in force —

 (A) subject to sub-paragraph (C), by the payment of that portion to that person in periodic instalments in such manner as the Board may determine;